Zippy-sudo/restaurant_cli/README.md

 ![add_restaurant_2](/assets/add_restaurant_2.png)

-- Now let us check if the data has been persisted

-Type 4 into the terminal
+- To check if the data has been persisted.
+Type "4" into the terminal:

 ![success_restaurant](/assets/success_restaurant.png)

 3. Now let's update this restaurant.

-- Enter the Restaurant Manager by typing 1, then type 2 to enter the update menu.
+- Enter the Restaurant Manager by typing "1", then type "2" to enter the update menu:

 ![update_menu](/assets/update_menu.png)

 - There are two ways to update a database entry for every Manager: by name and by id.
-Since we can easily remember a name as oppossed to remembering an id, lets use the restaurant's name
+Since we can easily remember a name as opposed to remembering an id, let's use the restaurant's name:

 ![update_restaurant_1](/assets/update_restaurant_1.png)

-- Fill in the required details then press Enter.
+- Fill in the required details then press Enter:

 ![update_restaurant_2](/assets/update_restaurant_2.png)

-- To confirm the data has been persisted we again type 4 then hit Enter.
+- To confirm the data has been persisted we again type "4" then hit Enter.

 ![update_restaurant_3](/assets/update_restaurant_3.png)

 4. Let's delete the restaurant.

-- Enter the restaurant manager by first typing 1, then enter the delete menu by typing 2 and hitting Enter.
+- Enter the restaurant manager by first typing "1", then enter the delete menu by typing "2" and hitting Enter.

 ![delete_restaurant_1](/assets/delete_restaurant_1.png)

 - Here we again have an option to delete either by name or id.
 Now that we know the restaurant's id, let's try that path.
-Choose the second option by typing 2 and hitting enter, then input the restaurant's id which is 1.
+Choose the second option by typing "2" and hitting enter, then input the restaurant's id which is "1".

 ![delete_restaurant_2](/assets/delete_restaurant_2.png)

-- We get a confirmation message, but just to be sure let's list all reaturants(option 4 on the main menu)
+- We get a confirmation message, but just to be sure, let's list all restaurants (Option 4 on the main menu)

 ![delete_restaurant_3](/assets/delete_restaurant_3.png)